ubc-library-rc/intro_to_tidyverse/content/package_examples.md

 The point of this example is to show why `str_sub` is different from `str_replace` . `str_sub` **counts** to extract information. `str_replace` looks for **perfect matches** and does something with those perfect matches.

-In situations where you have different string of letters (like in many DNA sequences), using perfect matches to extract a subset of your data for further analysis, like merging with other DNA sequences, is not possible.
+In situations where you have different string of letters (like in many DNA sequences), using perfect matches to extract a subset of your data for further analysis, like merging with other DNA sequences, is not possible because it is not reasonable to type out hundreads of sequences manually and look for matches that way.

-As an aside, R does have ways to allow mismatches when merging data, but we will not go over them today.

 ### What is a pipe?

 You will notice in our very first example we used the `%>%` symbol.
 This is called a pipe operator and it is part of the **magrittr** package.
 It is used through the tidyverse to string many operations together.

 The library has another workshop, where we go over the pipe operator more in detail <https://ubc-library-rc.github.io/data-manipulation-dplyr/content/pipe.html>

+R has built in keyboard shortcuts (CMD+Shift+M for MAC; CTRL+Shift+M for PC) to get the pipe orperator instead of actually typing out %>% every time.